knyete/Micropython-scheduler/syncom/README.md

  * The interface is an alternative to I2C or SPI and is intended for directly linked devices sharing a common power supply.
  * It is slow.
-With a Pyboard linked to an ESP8266, throughput is about 1.6Kbps.
+With a Pyboard linked to an ESP8266 clocked at 80MHz, throughput is about 1.6Kbps.
  In practice throughput will depend on the performance of the slowest device and the behaviour of other threads.

 ## Rationale

 The obvious question is why not use I2C or SPI.
-The reason is the nature of the slave interfaces: these protocols are designed for the case where the slave is a hardware devices which guarantees a timely response.
+The reason is the nature of the slave interfaces: these protocols are designed for the case where the slave is a hardware device which guarantees a timely response.
 The MicroPython slave drivers achieve this by means of blocking system calls.
 Such calls are incompatible with asynchronous programming.

 The two ends of the link are defined as ``initiator`` and ``passive``.
 These describe their roles in initialisation.
-From a user perspective the protocol is symmetrical.
+From a user perspective the protocol is symmetrical and the choice as to which unit to assign to each role is arbitrary.

 # Files